Joachim Prinz

-Joachim Prinz (May 10, 1902 – September 30, 1988) was a German-American rabbi who was an outspoken activist against Nazism in Germany in the 1930s and later became a leader in the Civil Rights Movement in the United States in the 1960s.
+Joachim Prinz (May 10, 1902 – September 30, 1988) was a German-American rabbi who was an outspoken activist against Nazism in Germany in the 1930s and later became a leader in the civil rights movement in the United States in the 1960s.

-As a young rabbi in Berlin, he urged Jews in Germany to leave the county amidst the rise of the Nazi Party.
+As a young rabbi in Berlin, he urged Jews in Germany to leave the country amidst the rise of the Nazi Party.
 The Nazi government expelled Prinz in 1937, and he settled in the United States.
 In his adopted country, he continued his advocacy for European Jews as a leader in the World Zionist Organization.
 He saw common cause between the fight against Nazism with the drive for civil rights in America and was one of the founding chairmen of the 1963 March on Washington.
-During the program, Prinz spoke immediately before Martin Luther King Jr. delivered his iconic "I Have a Dream speech".
+During the program, Prinz spoke immediately before Martin Luther King Jr. delivered his iconic "I Have a Dream" speech.

 Early life

-Prinz was born to a Jewish family in 1902 in the village of Burkhardtsdorf in the state of Saxony of the German Empire.
-His father was a successful merchant.
+Prinz was born to a Jewish family in 1902 in the village of Burkardsdorf near Oppeln of the German Empire.
+His father was a successful merchant in Oppeln.
 His mother, with whom Prinz was very close and who he came to associate his Jewish identity with, died when he was almost 13 years old.

 Prinz's family had been in Germany for 300 years and like most German Jews, were assimilated into German culture.
 However, Prinz felt that the German people did not perceive the Jews as German, and much to the chagrin of his father, became an ardent Zionist, joining the Blau-Weiss (Blue-White) Zionist youth movement in Germany.

 He attended the University of Berlin, then received his Ph.D. in Philosophy, with a minor in Art History, from the University of Giessen.
 He was ordained as a rabbi at the Jewish Theological Seminary in Breslau in 1925.

 Prinz assumed a rabbinate in Berlin in 1927.
 From the pulpit, he spoke out against the rising Nazi movement.
 After the Nazi Party assumed power in 1933 and Adolf Hitler became Chancellor of Germany, Prinz urged the Jews of Germany to immediately migrate to Mandatory Palestine.
 He then left his synagogue to advocate against the Hitler regime throughout Germany.

 After repeated arrests by the Gestapo, Nazi Germany's secret police, Prinz was expelled by the Nazi government in 1937.
 He was invited by Rabbi Stephen Wise of the Free Synagogue in New York and a close adviser to President Franklin Roosevelt, to settle in America.